Financial Aid

 7. TEACH Grant

 If a student's withdrawal results in Title IV funds earned but not yet disbursed, the student may be entitled to a post-withdrawal disbursement which Lindsey Wilson College will disburse within 45 days.
 Loans will be offered to the student within 30 days of withdrawal.
-Notification will be sent to their personal email address and Lindsey Wilson College email address and a letter will be mailed to them.
+Notification will be sent to their Lindsey Wilson College email address.
 Students will have 14 days from the date of the letter to submit the loan request.

 If a student is required to return Title IV funds, Lindsey Wilson College will notify the student within 30 days of withdrawal via the student's Lindsey Wilson College email address of the amount the student must repay.